pgroenbaek/dbtracks-extras/README.md

 ## Contributing

 Contributions of all kinds are welcome.
-These could be suggestions, issues, bug fixes, documentation improvements, or new features.
+These could be suggestions, issues, bug fixes, documentation improvements, or new scripts.

 For more details see the [contribution guidelines](/CONTRIBUTING.md).